PAYE Sample Clauses

 PAYE.
 The Company has properly operated the Pay As You Earn system deducting tax as required by law from all payments to or treated as made to its employees and ex-employees and accounting to HM Revenue & Customs for all tax so deducted and all tax chargeable on benefits provided for employees of the Company.

 PAYE.
-The Company has properly operated the PAYE system and duly deducted Tax from all payments made or treated as made to its employees or former employees and accounted to the relevant Tax Authority for all Tax so deducted by it and for all Tax chargeable on benefits provided for its employees or former employees.
+The Company has properly operated the PAYE system, deducting tax as required by law from all payments to or treated as made to employees and ex-employees of the Company, and accounted to the Inland Revenue for all tax so deducted and all tax chargeable on benefits provided for employees and ex-employees of the Company.

 PAYE.
 For the avoidance of doubt, it is acknowledged by the Participant that references in the Plan to “withholding tax” shall include amounts required to be accounted for by the Company or any Subsidiary under the Pay As You Earn income tax rules whether or not such amounts are capable of being withheld or deducted from amounts due to the Participant.
-ADDENDUM B GLOBAL SHIP LEASE, INC. EQUITY INCENTIVE PLAN (U.S. Participants) In addition to the other terms and conditions of the Plan, the terms set forth in this Addendum B shall apply to Awards issued to Participants that are U.S. taxpayers.
+In addition to the other terms and conditions of the Plan, the terms set forth in this Addendum B shall apply to Awards issued to Participants that are U.S. taxpayers.
 All capitalized terms used herein but not otherwise defined shall have the respective meanings set forth in the Plan.

 AutoNDA by SimpleDocs